 Combine the spices and salt in a bowl.
 In a large bowl, stir together 1/4 cup flour and 1.5 Tbsp of the spice mixture, add the lamb and coat well.
 Heat 3 tsp of oil in a large pot over medium high.
 Add lamb a few pieces at a time; don’t overcrowd.
 Turn the pieces until lamb is browned on all sides, about 5 minutes per batch; add a teaspoon of oil as needed between batches.

-Stir 3 tablespoons of the cooking liquid into 2 tablespoons of flour to make a smooth paste.
-Stir the paste into the stew and cook until the broth thickens and the squash is tender, about 10 minutes longer.
+Make a slurry with 1.5T cornstarch and stir in.
+Stir the chickpeas and cornstarch slurry into the stew and cook until the broth thickens, about 2-4 minutes longer.
 Add salt and pepper to taste.
 Divide among 4 bowls, garnish with cilantro and serve.